Missouri man exonerated in 3 killings, free after 4 decades - NewsBreak

 Missouri man exonerated in 3 killings, free after 4 decades

 Kevin Strickland, 62, has always maintained that he was home watching television and had nothing to do with the killings, which happened when he was 18 years old.
 He learned of the decision when the news scrolled across the television screen as he was watching a soap opera.
-He said inmates began screaming.Pervis Payne’s death sentence vacated
+He said inmates began screaming.Brookfield police ask for help identifying 2 men in theft investigation

 “I’m not necessarily angry.
 It’s a lot.
 I think I’ve created emotions that you all don’t know about just yet,” he told reporters as he left the Western Missouri Correctional Center in Cameron.
 “Joy, sorrow, fear.
 I am trying to figure out how to put them together.”